 You can check the Total Brokerage, taxes and charges which are levied in the account.

 In the screen below, the buy amount is ₹ 24,478/- (trading amount)

-We shall now add the following brokerage and charges to the actual buy amount
+We shall now add the total charges & taxes to the actual buy amount